Identifying measurement needs and planning and performing measurement tasks using tools, equipment, instrumentation and software programs.

-5. The measuring environment, the potential sources of uncertainty, the impact on data collection, analysis, interpretation and result
+5. The measuring environment, the potential sources of uncertainty, the impact on data collection, analysis, interpretation and results.

-6. The appropriate mathematical techniques including; statistics, process control methodologies, measurement systems analysis, data analysis, trend analysis, algebraic expressions, formulae and calculations required to perform measurement task
+6. The appropriate mathematical techniques including; statistics, process control methodologies, measurement systems analysis, data analysis, trend analysis, algebraic expressions, formulae and calculations required to perform measurement tasks.

-1. Identify measurement needs and make informed decisions about the measurement process and timescales required, including selection of; tools, equipment, instrumentation and software progra
+1. Identify measurement needs and make informed decisions about the measurement process and timescales required, including selection of; tools, equipment, instrumentation and software programs.

 2. Access and interpret information and documentation to support the measurement process including; data, manuals, specifications, catalogues, calibration certificates and computer-generated information.

 3. Prepare the work environment and perform tests and checks on measurement tools, equipment, instrumentation and software programs and determine suitability for use.